apycazo/codex/codex-golem/readme.md

 When we have two competing beans, and we need to prioritize one of them, we can use the annotation `@Primary` to indicate which of them we want to inject.
-Having multiple `@Primary` annotated beans breaks the mechanism, which should be reserved to tests and very specific scenarios.
+Having multiple `@Primary` annotated beans breaks the mechanism, which should be reserved to testing and very specific scenarios.

 ### Injection